How often should I do a risk assessment?

 Any business that has employees is required to protect them by law.
 As part of the Management of Health and Safety at Work Regulations 1999 and as a business owner, you’re expected as a minimum to identify potential hazards or risks and decide how likely it is that someone will be harmed in this way.
 You should also take certain actions to reduce the risk of an accident or get rid of the hazard altogether.

 One of the most effective ways to determine the risks and reduce their likelihood of occurring is with a risk assessment.
 Below, you can find out the steps involved in a risk assessment, how to complete one and how to ensure your employees are protected in the future too.
+Don’t forget to take a look at our blog ‘What is a risk assessment policy’ if you want more information before carrying out a risk assessment.

 The Health and Safety Executive (HSE) identifies five key steps to creating an acceptable risk assessment: